-I chose pastel pink and blue as my main colours.
+I chose pastel pink and blue as my main colors.
 I don’t have pastels all over my house and certainly not much pink or baby blue getting around but I wanted something fun and different for Easter.
-My kids love colour as they’re still so little so for them it was very fun looking at this colourful display on our fireplace mantel.
+My kids love color as they’re still so little so for them this is very fun to look at.

-I created little terrarium inspired displays for my tiny bunnies using some moss flakes, cute white and yellow ribbon and hanging glass globes that I had from my wedding.
+I created little Easter Bunny Terrarium using some bits I had laying around.
+I used this fake moss powder that I used to also make this Moss Ball Garland! cute white and yellow ribbon and hanging glass globes that I had from my wedding.
 I placed the moss inside the glass globes, tied the ribbon into a bow through the little loop at the top of the globe and then sat the bunnies inside their new little glass homes.

 The blue bunny was another silhouette painting I did.
 Exactly the same as the pink one, on a flat, round canvas.
 I printed a silhouette I found through a google search I did then after painting my canvas white and letting it dry I traced the outline of the bunny silhouette I had printed in the middle of the canvas.
 I painted the outside of the canvas baby blue and kept the bunny white.
 One all dry I decided to give it a white border all around the canvas making it rough and using a very dry brush with a tiny bit of white paint to create more strokes all around the blue of the canvas and also around the white border I had created.
 I wanted a distressed look for this painting.

-I made a watercolour egg garland out of watercolour paper and yellow ribbon.
-I found an image of an egg that I printed off then cut it out and traced it on to watercolour paper.
-I then took to my watercolours and painted different patterns on each de keeping them all within the same colour palette I had chosen.
+I made a watercolour egg garland out of watercolor paper and yellow ribbon.
+I found an image of an egg that I printed off then cut it out and traced it on to watercolor paper.
+I then took to my watercolors and painted different patterns on each de keeping them all within the same colour palette I had chosen.
 I allowed it to fully dry then I cut out the eggs and hot glued them to the ribbon.

 I love displaying fresh plants around my home.
 I feel it gives your home life and makes it feel more fresh and inviting.
 I painted a little terra cotta pot in the matching blue to the round bunny canvas and once it was dry I placed this cute little plant I got from my local florist into the painted terra cotta pot.